 Scientific Commentaries on the Six Systems of Philosophy

 Ashish Dalela is the author of several books and articles that describe the ideas in Vedic philosophy for the educated reader.
 This includes the applications of Vedic philosophy to scientific fields like Mathematics, Physics, Biology, Cosmology, Psychology, Sociology, Economics, and Organization Theory.
-He has a M.Sc. in Chemistry from IIT Kanpur, and over 20 years of professional experience working in the high-tech industry.
+He has an M.Sc. in Chemistry from IIT Kanpur and over 20 years of professional experience working in the high-tech industry.
 He also holds over a dozen patents to his name.

-Ciprian Begu edits the books, and looks after their publication and promotion.
-He studied journalism, English, advertising and management at universities in Romania, United States and Belgium and works in Brussels, Belgium in the field of communication.
-Ciprian has an avid interest in Indian philosophy, which brought him in contact with Ashish Dalela, and together they started Shabda Press to promote the dialogue between modern science and Vedic philosophy.
+Ciprian Begu edits the books and looks after their publication and promotion.
+He studied journalism, English, advertising, and management at universities in Romania, United States, and Belgium and works in Brussels, Belgium in the field of communication.
+Ciprian has an avid interest in Indian philosophy, which brought him in contact with Ashish Dalela, and together they started Shabda Press to promote the scientific understanding of Vedic texts and their philosophy.

 If you like what you find on Shabda, then you can help us in our mission by taking this knowledge to others.
 We don’t ask for donations.
 But we are asking for your time.
 Time to read and learn.
 And then time to spread the word, share the content, and educate other people about this endeavor.
 The most impactful thing you could do right now is to write book reviews on Amazon.
 This ensures other people will discover this knowledge.